-We are conducting the analysis of data now and for the meeting will report some results on of the relationship between learning gain and interaction with the OLI learning activities.
+We are conducting the analysis of data now and will report some results on of the relationship between learning gain and interaction with the OLI learning activities at the meeting.

 While we conduct our analysis of learning gain, we share below information from the survey and the system log files which show the amount of time students spent engaged in the OLI environment, the areas in which the students needed the most support and student recommendations about the future structure of C@CM.

-Overall Use of the Interactive Learning Activities (source: OLI Log)
+Overall Use of the Interactive Learning Activities (Source: OLI Log)

 Use of the activity is defined as asking for a hint or responding to a question in a tutor.
 It does not include clicking through pages.
 Note that students that were enrolled in two Mac OS sections are not included in the dataset due to variations in the course materials.